RobertoGlz/robertoglz.github.io/_pages/research.md

 3.-   &nbsp; (2024) <span style ="color: #750014">Corruption Hinders Social Stability</span>, with Eduardo Rivera, Enrique Seira and Saumitra Jha

-2.-   &nbsp; (2024) <span style ="color: #750014">Change in the Targeting Strategy of an Antipoverty Program: The end of Mexico's _Progresa_ and rise of _Becas Benito Juarez_ </span>, with Arturo Aguilar and Santiago Ochoa
+2.-   &nbsp; (2024) <span style ="color: #750014">Change in the Targeting Strategy of an Antipoverty Program: The end of Mexico's _Progresa_ and rise of _Becas Benito Juarez_ </span>, with Arturo Aguilar, Santiago Ochoa and Horacio Reyes

 1.-   &nbsp; (2024) <span style ="color: #750014">Educational Attainment and Tree Presence Near Sudents' Schools and Homes</span>